-EWSD provides term Life Insurance and Accidental Death and Dismemberment (AD&D) benefits to eligible employees through UNUM Life Insurance.
+EWSD provides term Life Insurance and Accidental Death and Dismemberment (AD&D) benefits to eligible employees through Mutual of Omaha Life Insurance.
 The cost of the coverage is paid for by the school district.
 Below is a chart that outlines the coverage amount based on the employee’s group.
 Employees should refer to their master agreement or individual employment contract for eligibility and coverage information:

 Basic Coverage Amount